History of Sandy Spring Meeting

 The Sandy Spring Meeting of the Religious Society of Friends is one of the oldest Quaker Meetings in Maryland.
 The earliest written accounts of the Sandy Spring Friends dates to 1753.
 The first recorded burial in the graveyard is from 1754.

 The Meeting property was gifted by James Brooke in 1770, at which time a log house was used for worship.
 The brick Sandy Spring Meeting House was constructed in 1817 and has been in continual use since then.
 The Meeting’s Community House was built in 1859 originally as the Sandy Spring Lyceum, which was used for educational lectures.
 As early as 1797, Sandy Spring Quakers organized schools for local Quaker and non-Quaker children, and naturally the Lyceum became the property of the Meeting in 1923.

 Since the early days of Friends’ worship, women have practiced as equals to men.
-The Sandy Spring Meeting House was constructed with a wood-paneled partition that separated the men’s meeting from the women’s meeting.
-Separate meetings would be conducted and a reading would be shared following a knock on the door in the partition.
+Men and women would worship together but held separate meetings for business.
+The Sandy Spring Meeting House was constructed with a wood-paneled partition that separated the men’s meeting from the women’s.

 Quakers have long acted in opposition to war and historically been at the forefront of the conscientious objection movement.
 Friends also were the first Christian faith to require its members to free all people held as slaves.
 In 1790 the Baltimore Yearly Meeting—of which Sandy Spring Monthly Meeting is a part—reported that all members kept no one in bondage.
 Both positions were motivated by not political reasons but instead by convictions of faith.